aflin/rampart_docs/source/rampart-sql.rst

     console.log(words);
     /* ["Remember","wherever","you","go","there","you","are"] */

 The default expression is sufficient for English text.
-However often it will be necessary to alter the word expression list in order to match the full UTF-8 character set.
+However, the word expression list must be altered in order to match the full UTF-8 character set.
 The list of word expressions can be altered using ``sql.set()`` and the :ref:`lstexp <sql-set:lstexp>`, :ref:`addexp <sql-set:addexp>` and :ref:`delexp <sql-set:delexp>` settings.